EdD in Education, Adult & Higher Education

 Additional Doctor of Education Requirements

 The Doctor of Education degree must meet the minimum requirements in the For Doctoral Students section on The Graduate School's website with the following exception: only fourteen (14) credits of dissertation are required.
 Additional requirements for the EdD degree beyond these minimums are available through the Department of Education.
-All EdD degree candidates are expected to be familiar with both The Graduate School's degree requirements listed here: http://www.montana.edu/gradschool/policy/degreq_doctoral.html and Department of Education degree requirements listed on each of the three program's websites.
+All EdD degree candidates are expected to be familiar with both The Graduate School's degree requirements: http://www.montana.edu/gradschool/policy/degreq_doctoral.html and Department of Education degree requirements listed on each of the three program's websites and in the Graduate Student Handbook.

 Dr. Bryce Hughes